fsantanna/pingus/ceu/README.md

 the game with real-time responsiveness.

 @FIG_NEW(double-click.png,
-         State machine for the "Armageddon" double click, 550)
+         State machine for the *Armageddon* double click, 550)

 The class first initializes the variable `pressed` to track the first click